sofmeright/PVE_Ceph-Disaster_Recovery/README.md

-# Proxmox / PVE ~ Ceph Disaster Recovery - Recovering the monstore from OSDs after recovering managers from complete monitor loss.
+# Proxmox / PVE ~ Ceph Disaster Recovery - Recovering the monstore from OSDs after complete monitor loss.

 We have refactored and improved the usual script for recovering monitor stores from osds.
 Maybe we will make more aids soon but for now this is all.